abkarim/stealthseminar-api-registration-form/README.md

 ## Change input text

-Edit form.html file to change input text all input text can be modified by the file except time options.
-Time options can be modified inside get request in app.js file.
+Edit **form.html** file to change input text all input text can be modified by the file except time options. **Time formatting and locale** options can be modified inside get request in app.js file.
 But that's not recommended, because you can change the format and language using event settings, so why do extra work?.
-But if you want to change this form only without affecting other form then edit.
+But if you want to change this form only without affecting other forms then edit it.

 ## Debug